 Please let me know if you've fixed a Code 28 error using a method that I don't have above.
 I'd like to keep this page as updated as possible.

 Still Having Code 28 Issues in Device Manager?

-Let a community of computer support enthusiasts help out!
-Post the details of your problem in the PC Support Forum.
-Be sure to let us know that the exact error you're receiving is the Code 28 error in Device Manager.
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Be sure to let me know that the exact error you're receiving is the Code 28 error in Device Manager.
 Also, please let us know what steps, if any, you've already taken to try to fix the problem.